MarkHatTHORinc/02-Advanced-CSS/README.md

         3. Contact links
 2. The UI should scroll to the corresponding section when clicking on a link
 3. Clicking on an application image should open the page to that application
-4. Ensure heading attributes fall in sequential order
+4. Provide a responsive web page layout for when it is resized.
-5. Have a concise, descriptive title
+5. Provide a meaningfule README.md
 ```
 ## Table of Contents